lyrixx/lifestream/index.md

 Extensability
 -------------

-Of course it's possible to add new Service, Filter or Formatter
+Of course it's possible to add new Service, Filter or Formatter.

 Requirements
 ------------

 -  PHP 5.3

 Licence
 -------